Volunteer with ACTS

-If you are interested in volunteering then first complete and return our Application Form and indicate you are interested in working with ACTS Domestic Violence Services, or you may call the Director, Dotty Larson, at (703) 221-4460.
+If you are interested in volunteering, please complete our online application form and indicate you are interested in working with ACTS Domestic Violence Services or you may call the Director, Elisa Castillo, at (703) 221-4460.

 Volunteer with the Food Pantry